-bee hyland a writer, podcaster, and artist. she lives in virginia, but she's moving to new york, so she's just saying she's "based" out of dc for now. she likes short walks on the beach and corny ghost stories, as well as a lot of other things.
+bee hyland is a writer, podcaster, and artist. she's a student at sarah lawrence college, and she's sort of bouncing between new york and dc, at the moment. she likes short walks on the beach and corny ghost stories, as well as a lot of other things.

 commissions open, email firstname.lastname@example.org